The benefits of a workplace mentoring program for employers 🙌

 • And the benefits don’t end there.

-• What’s more, mentoring really is a fantastic way to show concern for your employee’s wellbeing.
+• What’s more, mentoring is a meaningful way to show concern for your employee’s wellbeing.

-Key Account Manager & Team Lead at Give a Grad a Go, Sam Hickson explains how a mentoring program benefited his early career and allowed him to quickly progress:
+Associate Director at Give a Grad a Go, Sam Hickson, explains how a mentoring programme benefited his early career and allowed him to quickly progress:

 “Having a mentor when I joined meant that I immediately had someone I could turn to with questions, whether they were about work or otherwise.
 This really allowed me to hit the ground running but also meant that I felt I could fit in straight away.